mhdostal/ARCodeProject/README.md

     - Add the ArcGISARView as a sub-view of your application's view controller view.
 This can be accomplished either in code or via a Storyboard/.xib file.
     - Add the required entries to your application's plist file (for the camera and GPS).
-    - Create and set an `AGSScene` on the ArcGISARView.sceneView.scene property (the `AGSScene` contains the 3D data you want to display over the live camera feed).
+    - Create and set an `AGSScene` on the ArcGISARView.sceneView.scene property (the `AGSScene` references the 3D data you want to display over the live camera feed).
     - Set a location data source on the ArcGISARView (if you want to track the device location).
 More on this later...
     - Call `ArcGISARView.startTracking()` to begin tracking location and device motion when your application is ready to begin it's AR session.